Mormon settlement techniques of the Salt Lake Valley: Beginnings

+The Intermountain West was "drier and colder" and "less accessible", making the geographical differences from the Mississippi River Valley, their former home, quite profound.
+The Salt Lake Valley is between the Wasatch Mountains on the east, the Oquirrh Mountains on the west, Traverse Ridge to the south, and the Great Salt Lake to the northwest.
+The church leaders' assessment of the area was "based on the reports of trappers, explorers, and erstwhile immigrant recruiters trying to attract settlers to the Oregon or California territories".
+Lansford Hastings said that the area "offers inducements to no civilized people, sufficient to justify an expectation of permanent settlements", but John Fremont's more favorable report inspired the church leaders to select the Salt Lake Valley as their destination.

-The Saints arrived late in the season, which necessitated a rush to plant crops such as potatoes and corn to meet their needs for the coming winter and provide seeds for the following spring.
+The group arrived late in the season, which necessitated a rush to plant crops such as potatoes and corn to meet their needs for the coming winter and provide seeds for the following spring.
 Jim Bridger had told the newcomers that nothing would ever grow in the Salt Lake Valley, mainly because the ground was so hard.
-In fact, it was so hard that it broke some of the pioneers’ plows.
-In order to soften the ground, the pioneers built a dam in nearby City Creek to flood the ground, which was successful (Alexander).
-Some of the Saints had learned irrigation techniques while serving missions, in places such as Italy, so they understood how to “dam streams and channel water in ditches to irrigate the crops”.
-With two decades of experience in establishing settlements, the Saints were well on their way, however, the first year proved to be nearly disastrous as they acclimated to the harsh winter that they had barely managed to prepare for.
-In hindsight, it's impressive that the Saints survived the first ten years of settlement, which including harsh winds, rains, snows, frosts, and insect pests.
+The ground broke some of the pioneers' plows.
+In order to soften the ground, the pioneers built a dam in nearby City Creek to flood the ground, which was successful.
+Some of the Saints had learned irrigation techniques while serving missions in places such as Italy.
+They acclimated to the harsh winter during the first year.
+The settlers survived the first ten years of settlement, which including harsh winds, rains, snows, frosts, and insect pests.

 Salt Lake City

-The headquarters for the church had been determined by Young, after publicly proclaiming the site for the Salt Lake Temple: “Here we will build a temple to our God”.
-The surrounding area underwent immediate planning because it would serve as the heart of their new city.
-One of the first buildings was “the bowery,” which was a simple structure designed to be a temporary facility for worship and school.
+The headquarters for the church had been determined by Young.
+The surrounding area underwent immediate planning; it would serve as the center of their new city.
+One of the first buildings was "the bowery", which was a simple structure designed to be a temporary facility for worship and school.
 A fence was built, encompassing the city center, in order to provide protection from Indians and the cold winter winds.
 Inside of the fence, log homes and adobes were constructed for housing.
-A school was built but at first it didn't contain desks, chairs, or other supplies.
+A school was built but without desks, chairs, or other supplies.
 Later the Saints built tables from wagon parts and windows from cloth, which had been used and stretched into form.
-The city progressed rapidly and was eventually described as “one of the prettiest cities,” “impressive,” and “magnificent,” with “the grandiose scale of the city [striking] all observers”.
+Salt Lake city was a planned settlement and a planning map was created before any street or building was constructed, now available in the Library of Congress.